StanJulia/Stan.jl/docs/src/INTRO.md

 ## StanJulia overview

 Stan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.
-CmdStan.jl is one of two options in StanJulia to capture draws from a Stan language program.
-The other option is *under development* and is illustrated in Stan.jl and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).
+Stan.jl is primary option in StanJulia to capture draws from a Stan language program.
+The use of the component packages in StanJulia is illustrated in Stan.jl and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

+The other option is *CmdStan*, which is the older approach and is currently in maintenance mode.

+New features are added to Stan.jl and supporting packages.

 These are not the only options to sample using Stan from Julia.
 Valid other options are PyCall.jl/PyStan and StanRun.jl.

 On a very high level, a typical workflow for using CmdStan.jl looks like:

 ```
-using CmdStan
+using Stan

 # Define a Stan language program.
 bernoulli = "..."